(St. Augustine, FL)

 Established: July 10, 2010

-Our fleet: 26 Boats: consisting of four 2017 models, eightteen 2016 models, four 2015 models.
-There are Six 20ft Hurricane Deck Boats, six Key West Offshore Center Consoles, five Key West inshore center consoles, five Key West Dual Consoles, and four flats fishing boats.
+Our fleet: 28 Boats: consisting of three 2020 models, sixteen 2019 models, fifteen 2018 models, one 2017 model.
+There are Seven 20ft Hurricane Deck Boats, nine Key West Offshore Center Consoles, five Key West inshore center consoles, seven Key West Dual Consoles, and four flats fishing boats.
 Our Fleet

 About Camachee Cove Marina: It is conveniently located off Vilano Causeway, AIA, just west of the Vilano Beach Bridge, over the Intercostal waterway.
 Full service marina with a ships’ store, restrooms, showers, pool and ice.
 There are two restaurants on the property.